 In this course, students will explore the concept of American culture and examine the different cultural groups which constitute American society.
-Through readings and discussions, numerous cultural groups will be investigated, with their respective socio-historical developments and diverse impacts on American culture.
+Through readings and discussions, numerous cultural groups will be investigated, with their respective sociohistorical developments and diverse impacts on American culture.
 Historical and contemporary readings will form the bases for critical discussions, comparative analyses, and formal essays that will aid students in reaching a deeper understanding of American culture and what it means to be American.

-SOSC 203 World History - Ancient to 1750

-In this course, students will survey world history from prehistory to 1750, including the development of ancient societies in Asia, Europe, Africa, and the Americas.
-The following themes will be explored throughout the course that encourage the identification broad patterns found within societies: change and continuity; impacts of interaction, technology, economics, and demography; social structure and gender roles; cultural, religious, and intellectual development; and changes in functions and structures of states in attitudes toward states and political identities, including the emergence of the nation state.
+SOSC 203 World History - Ancient to 1750 In this course, students will survey world history from prehistory to 1750, including the development of ancient societies in Asia, Europe, Africa, and the prehistory to 1750, including the development of ancient societies in Asia, Europe, Africa, and the Americas.
+The following themes will be explored throughout the course that encourage the identification of broad patterns found within societies: change and continuity; impacts of interaction, technology, economics, and demography; social structure and gender roles; cultural, religious, and intellectual development; and changes in functions and structures of states in attitudes toward states and political identities, including the emergence of the nation state.